koedasha/hotpages/README.md

 - ERB as the primary template language, with many others available via [Tilt](https://github.com/jeremyevans/tilt)
 - Default support for [Hotwire](https://hotwired.dev) (Turbo, Stimulus)
 - Comfortable authoring with a development server that supports hot reloading
+- Additionally, features such as i18n, asset cache invalidation, detection of broken internal links, template path annotations, and inline SVG are built-in as standard for convenient static site building.

 ## Installation